-Class attendance: Since this class in taught only once a week and we will be discussing a lot of material each time, your attendance is not only a logical expectation but a requirement.
-Please arrive on time.
+Class attendance: Please arrive on time.
 The teacher reserves the right to make a downward adjustment to the grade, if more than 5 class periods are missed.

 Examinations: Two (2) examinations will be scheduled during the semester, a midterm and a non-comprehensive final.